Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

             }
         }

-These instructions allowed us, to develop a kernel for the squared primitive.
+These instructions allowed us to develop a kernel for the squared primitive.
 The approach for constructing this kernel was similar to the zero, ReLU or identity kernel.

 .. code:: cpp